Study of the $B^0 \to \Lambda_c^+ \bar{\Lambda}_c^- K_S^0$ decay: Intermediate resonances

 where $q_0$ is the value of the momentum $q$ at the resonance peak, and $L$ is the orbital angular momentum between the $\myLc$ and \KS hadrons.
 The parameters $M_0$ and $\Gamma_0$ denote the pole mass and width, which are determined from the fit.
 The $B_L$ factors are evaluated assuming an effective radius of the resonant state of $3\gev^{-1}$~\cite{LHCb-PAPER-2020-004}, corresponding to approximately $0.6\fm$~\cite{LHCb-PAPER-2014-061}.

 Due to the limited signal yields, the quantum numbers of the $\ensuremath{\Xires^{**}_\cquark}$ states cannot be determined.
-The spin-parity ($J^P$) assignments in this paper follow the same configuration as in the previous study of \decay{\Bp}{\Lc \Lcbar \Kp} decays~\cite{LHCb-PAPER-2022-028}, with the orbital angular momentum set to two and the $J^P$ of both $\Xicp$ states assumed to be $\frac{3}{2}^-$~\cite{Wang_2020}.
-Given the $\KS$ and $\myLc$ particles have $J^P = 0^-$ and $\frac{1}{2}^+$, respectively, the $P$-parity of $\Xicp$ must consequently be negative.
+The spin-parity ($J^P$) assignments in this paper follow the same configuration as in the previous study of \decay{\Bp}{\Lc \Lcbar \Kp} decays~\cite{LHCb-PAPER-2022-028}, with the orbital angular momentum between $\myLc$ and $\KS$ set to two and the $J^P$ of both $\Xicp$ states assumed to be $\frac{3}{2}^-$~\cite{Wang_2020}.
+Given the $\KS$ and $\myLc$ particles have $J^P = 0^-$ and $\frac{1}{2}^+$, respectively, the $P$-parity of $\Xicp$ is consequently determined to be negative.
 This provides a baseline model, allowing for subsequent comparison with the models that incorporate interference.
 Alternative hypotheses of S-wave and P-wave configurations are considered as part of the systematic uncertainty evaluation.

 The $M(\myLc \KS)$ mass distribution is shown in Fig.~\ref{fig:LcKs_spectrum}, together with the result of the baseline fit, which includes contributions from both the $\Xic(2923)^+$ and $\Xic(2939)^+$ states.
 Their combined yield is $86 \pm 22$, while their mass and width are reported in Table~\ref{table:fit_parameters_LcKs}.
 The significance of the two-resonance structure with respect to the background-only hypothesis is evaluated using Wilks' theorem~\cite{Cowan_2011} and found to be~$3.9\sigma$.
 When the null hypothesis is set to a single peak, allowing for changes in both the peak mass and its width, the significance of the two-resonance structure is reduced to $1.7\sigma$.